-What a way to close the the first nights events!
+What a way to close the first night’s events!
 Were RIPTIDE management worried that these two behemoths would crush the ring, hence being last on the card? 🙂

 Rock fired back with a suplex and a uranage for a two count.
 Both men were finally finding out how to take each other down.
 But then the pace changed, and the strikes came into play.
 And sheeeeesus did they come into play!
 WALTER was hitting Rock with the hardest chops I have ever seen.
 It legit looked like you could see Jonah’s chest plate cracking under the slap!

-But Jonah perservered and with his pateneted Bullfrog splash, put away the RINGKAMPF leader and earn his spot in those quarterfinals.
+But Jonah persevered and with his patented Bullfrog splash, put away the RINGKAMPF leader and earn his spot in those quarterfinals.

 WALTER finally accepted the handshake from Jonah after the match, and what a brutal brutal match it was, but oh so watchable!

 And that brought to a close the first day of the Brighton Championship Tournament.
 A lot of action I’m sure you’ll agree, and a lot of interesting match up’s for the second day.
 Money Versus Everybody is through, RIPTIDE’s own Chuck Mambo proved his credentials and takes part in the second day.
 So many more stories to tell.
 Bring on Day Two!!!

 That folks is today’s big finish!
 A shed load of matches but not once did the action drop.
 All power to the wrestlers and RIPTIDE management.
 I’ll be back, same time, same place, to bring you Day Two of the Brighton Championship Tournament 😉

 Once again I’d like to thank RIPTIDE Wrestling and Powerslam.tv and as always, your wonderful selves for not only reading this piece but all the fantastic work right here at Pro Wrestling Post